Darr: Development

-Aditya Chopra, Yash Chopra's eldest son, wanted to make a film similar to the Hollywood film Cape Fear (1991) starring Robert De Niro, with Raveena Tandon, Deepak Malhotra, and Saahil Chaddha as the leads.
-However, Yash Chopra decided to take over the project and eventually changed the casting.
+Aditya Chopra wanted to make a film similar to the Hollywood film Cape Fear (1991) starring Robert De Niro.
+The film was to be directed by Naresh Malhotra, an assistant of Yash Chopra, with Raveena Tandon, Deepak Malhotra, and Saahil Chaddha in the lead roles.
+However, Yash decided to take over the project, and eventually changed the casting.
+The film's title Darr was suggested to Chopra by his other son Uday Chopra (who worked as an assistant director in the film) and Hrithik Roshan.